mwjaworski/klepto/notes/sources.md

 2. (B, D, E, F*) tear version off of file/folder and scan
 3. (C) ask git for a tag list and review

+1. we pull remote
+2. we have to scan the cache/
+3. we have to scan the cache/

 ```bash
 node bin/index.js install  ../folder_a/ xew.zip